 There are of course other things that your dog can be allergic to.
 Flea allergies are common, as are contact allergies to plants such as Wandering Jew or grasses and of course atopic dermatitis is a common allergy.
 Pets with allergies often react to multiple things, so food can be a part of the picture but not necessarily the whole story.
 If your dog has allergies, consider using flea tablets in case a flea bite allergy is part of the problem.

 Food allergies vs food intolerances

-Food allergies tend to result in itchy skin, while a food intolerance tends to lead to vomiting and diarrhoea or weight loss in our pets.
+Food allergies tend to result in itchy skin, while a food intolerance tends to lead to vomiting and diarrhea or weight loss in our pets.
 There are whole careers made in distinguishing between the different types of allergies and intolerances that occur, so it is beyond the scope of our discussion here.
 The truth is no one knows what causes these allergies to develop.
 Our focus is on helping our pets cope with allergies until we solve the mystery.

 There is no blood test to diagnose a food allergy.
 Your pet needs to undergo an elimination diet to rule out a food allergy.
 Before doing an elimination diet it is important to rule out a flea allergy, contact allergy and any infection that may complicate things.
 Your vet can help you with this.

 There are two ways to do an elimination diet, either home-cook or use a prescription food.
 The prescription foods are easier to use and more balanced than home cooking, but only work in around 70% of cases of food allergies.
 When doing an elimination diet you should avoid treats, snacks and even watch out for flea and worming treatments that may contain additives that trigger the food allergy.
 Some examples of prescription diets for food allergy trials include Hills Z/d, Royal Canin Hypoallergenic and Eukanuba Fish and Potato.